Dynamics on Networks of Manifolds: Maps of dynamical systems from f ibrations

-Following Boldi and Vigna \cite{Vigna1} (see also \cite{VignaFibPage}) we single out a class of maps of graphs called graph fibrations. \begin{definition} A map $\varphi\colon G\to G'$ of directed graphs is a {\sf graph fibration} if for any vertex $a$ of $ G$ and any edge $e'$ of $ G'$ ending at $\varphi(a)$ there is a unique edge $e$ of $ G$ ending at $a$ with $\varphi (e) = e'$. \end{definition}
+Following Boldi and Vigna~\cite{Vigna1} (see also~\cite{VignaFibPage}) we single out a~class of maps of graphs called graph f\/ibrations. \begin{Definition} A~map $\varphi\colon G\to G'$ of directed graphs is a~{\it graph fibration} if for any vertex~$a$ of~$G$ and any edge~$e'$ of $ G'$ ending at $\varphi(a)$ there is a~unique edge~$e$ of $ G$ ending at~$a$ with $\varphi (e) = e'$. \end{Definition}

-\begin{example} The map of graphs
+\begin{Example} The map of graphs